Jaws 3-D: Plot

-Michael "Mike" Brody, son of police chief Martin Brody of Amity Island, is working as chief engineer at SeaWorld Orlando alongside his girlfriend, Kathryn "Kay" Morgan, the park's senior biologist.
+Michael "Mike" Brody, son of police chief Martin Brody of Amity Island, is working as a chief engineer at SeaWorld Orlando alongside his girlfriend, Kathryn "Kay" Morgan, the park's senior biologist.
 Among the attractions are new underwater tunnels that allow for a view of the undersea life.

 While the park's lagoon gates are stuck open, a great white shark follows an unsuspecting team of water skiers into the park.
 Kay and her assistants notice that the resident dolphins, especially two individuals Cindy and Sandy, are afraid of leaving their pen and going out into the lagoon.
 Later, Calvin Bouchard, the park manager, welcomes his friend, adventurer and hunter Philip FitzRoyce, and Mike's younger brother Sean arrives for a visit having taken the summer off from college.
 That night, Shelby Overman, a mechanic, dives into the water to repair and secure the gates.
 He is attacked by the shark and killed, severing his right arm.
-Mike, Kay and Sean go out for drinks and Sean meets and begins dating Kelly Ann Bukowski, one of the park's water skiers.
+Mike, Kay, and Sean go out for drinks, and Sean meets and begins dating Kelly Ann Bukowski, one of the park's water skiers.
 Meanwhile, two criminals sneak into the park and go underwater to steal coral they intend to sell, but both are killed by the shark in the process.

 The next day, Kay and Mike are informed of Overman's disappearance.
-They go down in a submarine to look for his body, and during the search, they encounter a juvenile great white, only 10 ft long.
+They go down in a submarine to look for his body and, during the search, they encounter a juvenile great white, that's only 10 ft long.
 The dolphins rescue Kay and Mike, but the shark escapes back into the park.
 They inform Bouchard, and FitzRoyce suggests killing the shark on network television.
 Kay protests, instead recommending capturing the shark and keeping it alive in captivity, which would generate more publicity for the park.
-The shark is successfully captured, and Kay and her staff begin to nurse it to health.
-Calvin, desperate to start the money rolling in immediately, orders it moved to an exhibit, but the shark dies.
-Kelly persuades Sean out onto the water in a bumper boat, despite his trepidation due to his experiences in Amity.
+The shark is successfully captured, as Kay and her staff begin to nurse it back to health.
+Calvin, who's desperate to have the money start rolling in immediately, orders it to be moved to an exhibit, but the shark dies.
+Kelly persuades Sean to go out onto the water in a bumper boat, despite his trepidation due to his traumatic experiences at Amity Island.